-\parab{Goal and requirements.} Accurate model reconstruction requires a low, slow, flight which can be battery-intensive.
-The recon flight helps \sysname scope its model collection to the part of the region of interest that contains the building to reduce battery usage.
-For instance, if in a large campus, buildings occupy only a small fraction of the surface area, a fast recon flight can reduce overall drone battery consumption.
-So, we require that the recon flight should have as short a duration as possible.
-In addition, (a) boundary estimation must not assume prior existence of a 3D model of the building (prior work in the area makes this assumption~\cite{lidarbuildingdetection, lidarimagebuildingdetection}); (b) boundary estimation must be robust to nearby objects like trees that can introduce error; and (c) buildings come in many shapes (\eg rectangles, squares, hexagons \etc), so boundary estimation must generalize to these.
+\sysname's model collection requires the rooftop geometry as input.
+Depending on the type of structure, it may be difficult to get this information.
+To estimate this information, \sysname uses a reconnaissance (recon) flight over the area of interest.
+This recon flight must be as short as possible, to minimize battery usage.
+In addition, recon (a) must not assume prior existence of a 3D model of the building (prior work in the area makes this assumption~\cite{lidarbuildingdetection, lidarimagebuildingdetection}); (b) must be robust to nearby objects like trees that can introduce error; and (c) must generalize to the class of buildings \sysname targets (\secref{sec:design}).